Jonas-Zielke/CPCluster/README.md

    cd CPCluster
    ```

-   You can run `scripts/install.sh` from the repository root to install Rust
+   You can run `./setup_container.sh` from the repository root to install Rust
-   (if missing) and build both projects automatically.

-    For a full container setup including system packages you can also run
-    `./setup_container.sh` from the repository root.
-The script detects a
+   and all required packages automatically.
+The script detects a supported
-    supported package manager (e.g. `apt`, `dnf`, `yum`) to install required
-    packages, installs Rust if necessary and builds both crates.
+   package manager (e.g. `apt`, `dnf`, `yum`), installs dependencies and builds
-    If no known package manager is found you will need to install `curl`, `git`,
+   both crates.
+If no known package manager is found you will need to install
-    `build-essential`, `pkg-config` and `libssl-dev` manually before running the
+   `curl`, `git`, `build-essential`, `pkg-config` and `libssl-dev` manually
-    script.
+   before running the script.

 2. **Navigate to each project**:
    - Master Node: